-Our Bankruptcy search provides access to a listing of personal and business bankruptcy filings from all 50 states, as well as the District of Columbia, Guam and Puerto Rico.
-All US Bankruptcy District Courts are contained in this listing.
+Our Bankruptcies search provides access to bankruptcy filings from all 50 states, as well as the District of Columbia, Guam and Puerto Rico.
+All U.S. Bankruptcy District Courts are contained in our robust database.
 Coverage varies depending on the District Court and may include names, addresses, debtors, creditors and case details.
-Our bankruptcy database is updated daily.
+Our bankruptcy database is updated frequently.

 A Trustee is appointed by the bankruptcy court and is charged with a duty to gather and preserve the assets and oversee the liquidation of those assets.
 One goal of the Trustee is to maximize the assets of the debtor available to satisfy creditors' claims.

 The Trustee will then solicit and issue payment to creditors according to a priority scheme set forth in the bankruptcy code.
 Each class of creditors must be paid in full before any proceeds can be used to pay a lower class.
 Administrative claims — those that arise from the filing of the bankruptcy itself — are paid first.
 Administrative claims could include a real estate commission for the sale of a property, the cost of preparing a car for sale, or accounting fees, and taxes.